h0rv/new-music-discord-bot/README.md

 ##### Commands

-\>add
+- \>add
-Add artist to your list of artists
+    -Add artist to your list of artists
-\>remove (rm)
+- \>remove (rm)
-Remove artist to your list of artists
+    - Remove artist to your list of artists

-\>list (ls)
+- \>list (ls)
-List all artists in your list of artists
+    - List all artists in your list of artists

-\>check
+- \>check
-Check for new music from your list of artists
+    - Check for new music from your list of artists

-\>help
+- \>help
-List these available commands in server
+    - List these available commands in server

 ---